NLnetLabs/cascade/doc/manual/source/architecture.rst

 compatible HSMs, or to PKCS#11 compatible HSMs via our :program:`kmip2pkcs11` daemon, which is installed automatically as part of our Cascade packages.

-.. note:: Separating the main Cascade and HSM-relay daemons avoids running untrusted third-party code inside the main Cascade process.
+.. hint:: Separating the main Cascade and HSM-relay daemons avoids running untrusted third-party code inside the main Cascade process.
 This eliminates a source of potential instability and unpredictable behaviour, as well as limiting resource usage.